 More often than not, when I see moss and start looking closely, and walking slowly, I'll find some.

-Black trumpets are one of the easiest wild mushrooms to identify, with nearly no real look-a-likes, at least in my opinion.
+Found across North America, black trumpets are one of the easiest wild mushrooms to identify, with nearly no real look-a-likes.
 Your biggest challenge will be finding a good patch at the right time.

 - Have an unique aroma I describe as dark and intensely sweet aroma of apricots that are nearly overripe.
 Golden chanterelles, by comparison, smell like fresh apricots.

-- Are mostly black, or shades of grey, but one species is nearly blue (see below) and white, albino mutations are also possible to find.
+- Are mostly black, or shades of grey, but one species is nearly blue (see below) and white, albino mutations are also possible.

 - Often grow clustered, with a shape like a horn or funnel.

-- Do not have gills-ever.
+- Do not have gills, but can have false gills.
 They may have veins that are difficult to see on the outside (called the spore-bearing surface or hymenium) or the veins may be more pronounced with some specimens-see below.

-Just wait, it gets better!
 There's more than one species to learn about and enjoy, each one with slightly different characteristics.
-Two I've found are craterellus foetidus and craterellus cinereus, but there's others too.
+Two I've found are craterellus foetidus and craterellus cinereus, which some may call black chanterelles, but there's others too.

 No matter what kinds grow near you, one thing's for certain: if it's a true black trumpet it's edible and delicious, and knowing the exact species is purely academic.
 If you're like me though, the more you learn about wild mushrooms, the more you'll want to know the exact types your finding.